aar0np/kv-be-python-fastapi-dataapi-table/docs/build prompts/Epic 1.md

 Objective: Initialize the KillrVideo Python backend project using Poetry and set up a basic FastAPI application with a health check endpoint and initial configuration.

 Specifications:
-1. Create a new Python project named `killrvideo-python-backend` using `poetry init`.
+1. Create a new Python project named `killrvideo-python-fastapi-backend` using `poetry init`.
     *   Python version: `^3.10`
     *   Add basic metadata (description, author - you can use placeholders).
 2. Add the following production dependencies using `poetry add`: